Green open access refers to outputs made freely available, in perpetuity, via a repository.

 To get started, login via the Pure image below!

 Follow the instructions below on how to deposit your manuscript.
-If your publication record has already been validated by Library Services it will be 'locked' for editing purposes.
+If your publication record has already been validated by the Open Research Team it will be 'locked' for editing purposes.
 Please contact firstname.lastname@example.org for advice if you need to edit your publication record and/or have the full-text article added.

 Diamond open access is a model of open access where a journal is completely open access, yet does not levy an article processing charge (APC).
 More than 70% of open access journals fall into this category.
 Diamond open access journals exist across the academic spectrum and reputable journals provide the same level of peer review and editorial oversight as traditional subscription or gold open access journals.